 Before they enter law school, most law students have heard of the Bar Exam.
 What they don’t necessarily know is that it’s made up of several tests.
-The MPRE, or the Multistate Professional Responsibility Examination, is one of the exams that will be required for you to be admitted to the bar.
+The MPRE, or the Multistate Professional Responsibility Examination, is one of the exams that will be required for you to be admitted to the Bar in most states.
 This test is the ethics portion of the Bar.
-It’s offered separately from other parts of the Bar, and you will probably take a Professional Responsibility course in school that will help prepare you for the MPRE.
+It’s offered separately from other parts of the Bar Exam, and you will probably take a Professional Responsibility course in school that will help prepare you for the MPRE.
 Let’s get into detail about everything you need to know about the MPRE.

 What is the MPRE?